Oaphi/exposeAndRequire/README.md

 ### Usage with source path only

-You can omit both the target path and opions, in which case the file will be created in the `root` directory:
+You can omit both the target path and opions, in which case the file will be created in the `root` directory (passing an empty string as the second agrument results is treted the same way):

 ````node.js
 const { exposeAndRequire } = require('expose-require');